nightroman/PowerShellTraps/README.md

-PowerShell is a great tool which makes a lot of difficult things simple.
-But simple things may be difficult as well due to the unusual design and pitfalls.
-*PowerShellTraps* is a collection of some traps and oddities shown by demo scripts often accompanied with workarounds and covered by automated tests.
+*PowerShellTraps* is a collection of some PowerShell traps and oddities shown by demo scripts with workarounds and automated tests.
 On invoking scripts ensure the current location is set to their directory.
 For simplicity some of them refer to other files using relative paths.
 Contributions are welcome, see [CONTRIBUTING].
 See also [TESTS].

 [CONTRIBUTING]: ./CONTRIBUTING.md
 [TESTS]: ./TESTS.md